Assistant Professor of Sociology and Communications

 Sonnevend, J. (2013).
 Counterrevolutionary icons: The representation of the 1956 ‘counterrevolution’ in the Hungarian communist press.
 Journalism Studies, 14(3), 336-354.

-Sonnevend, J. (forthcoming in 2017).
+Sonnevend, J. (2017).
 Media Events.
 In Moy, P. (Ed.)
 Oxford Bibliographies in Communication.
 New York: Oxford University Press.

 Sonnevend, J. (2016).
 Event.
 In Peters, B. (Ed.), Digital Keywords: A Vocabulary of Information Society and Culture (pp. 109-118).
 Princeton, NJ: Princeton University Press.